 Once you start offering your baby water at the 6-month mark, you can use a sippy cup or straw cup instead of a bottle.
-While sippy spouts (especially soft ones) are often easier for transitioning away from a bottle, many doctors recommend straw cups as they help with speech and oral development.
-You’ll probably end up trying a bunch to find a favorite, but with our help, maybe you’ll nail it on the first try.
-Here are 14 top options.
+While sippy spouts (especially soft ones) are often easier for transitioning away from a bottle, many doctors also recommend straw cups as they help with speech and oral development.
+You’ll probably end up trying a few to find a favorite, but with our help, maybe you’ll nail it on the first try.

 Dr. Brown's Stage 1 Soft-Spout Transition Cup

 This compact cup is perfect for baby’s first attempts at sipping like a big kid.
 They’ll love the soft spout that reminds them of a bottle's nipple and handles they can easily grip.
 You'll love that leaking is minimal and it comes with a flip top to keep it clean when you toss it in the diaper bag or stroller.

 If you prefer a hard spout style, this 7-ounce cup is a good choice.
 The mouthpiece is specifically designed to help protect gums and the palate while babies are teething.
 It's insulated so it keeps beverages colder longer.
 And you can even freeze liquids in the cup, which is perfect for extended trips.

 Available at joovy.com, $14.99.

 Little ones can drink three different ways with the adaptable 1-2-3 Sip! from Miniware.
 Start your baby out with the silicone straw insert, then level up to the non-drip spouted lid (just the right size for tots), and, finally, graduate to the open cup.
 The easy-on-the-eyes cup is made out of plant-based bamboo fiber and vegetable starch material and has major minimalist appeal.

 Available at miniware.com, $18.